 The key to creating flex time that is successful in your school is in the planning, details, and overall implementation of the plan.
 These things underscore the reason for creating the flex period.

-Too many times, a school tries to create flex time with the best of intentions, but fall flat because they don’t set staff and students up for success.
+Too often, a school tries to create flex time with the best of intentions, but falls flat because they don’t set staff and students up for success.
 What are the critical components a school needs in order to do this?

 Critical components to making flex time successful are, first, identifying the reasons for creating flex time, and the goals that you want achieved with that time.
 Schools should be able to clearly identify why they want to do flex time.

 Coupled with that is building buy-in from staff and school personnel, students, and parents.
 Without this, flex time can easily become an afterthought or a basic study hall period that accomplishes little to nothing for your students.